Spring Detox Guide: Lighten Up After Winter

 Signs You Need a Spring Cleanse

-- Skin issues — Breakouts, dullness, or excess oiliness
+- Skin issues.
+Breakouts, dullness, excess oiliness.

 The 7-Day Gentle Spring Cleanse

-Days 1-2: Preparation
+Days 1 to 2: Preparation

-Begin transitioning your diet before the cleanse proper:
+Start transitioning your diet before the cleanse proper:

-- Reduce heavy, oily, cold, and sweet foods
+- Reduce heavy, oily, cold and sweet foods

 - Increase warm, cooked vegetables and lighter grains